ISO base media file format: Streaming

 The ISO/IEC base media file format supports streaming of media data over a network as well as local playback.
 A file that supports streaming includes information about the data units to stream (how to serve the elementary stream data in the file over streaming protocols).
 This information is placed in additional tracks of the file called "hint" tracks.
 Separate "hint" tracks for different protocols may be included within the same file.
 The media will play over all such protocols without making any additional copies or versions of the media data.
 Existing media can be easily made streamable for other specific protocols by the addition of appropriate hint tracks.
 The media data itself need not be reformatted in any way.
-The streams sent by the servers under the direction of the hint tracks, need contain no trace of file-specific information.
+The streams sent by the servers under the direction of the hint tracks, need to contain no trace of file-specific information.
 When the presentation is played back locally (not streamed), the hint tracks may be ignored.
 Hint tracks may be created by an authoring tool or may be added to an existing file (presentation) by a hinting tool.
 In media authored for progressive download, the moov box, which contains the index of frames, should precede the movie data mdat box.